thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Consequences**

 Because each collectable has its own command we can easily add new collectables without having to change the code of the game.
 So, the code becomes more flexible and maintainable.
-Also, another benefit of this pattern is that the consume code is isolated from the rest of the game.
+Also, another benefit of this pattern is that to consume code is isolated from the rest of the game.

 ------